 - ET counter stops

 - ET counter is blanked.
-Selector returns to its STP position when the selector is released.
+The selector returns to its STP position when the selector is released.

 Note: When alternating between "RUN" and "STP" a cumulative elapsed time can be measured.